GERMANY >> HISTORY OF GERMANY >>

 KEY POINTS:

 Bismarck's domestic policy was characterized by several undertakings to unify the majority of the Reich's citizens.
 Some groups, namely the Catholics and the socialists, were considered enemies of the Empire.
 Bismarck demanded that the first group should obey the Emperor only instead of the Pope.
 The socialists, however, were considered enemies because they influenced labor.
 The socialist's agenda often stood in stark contrast to Bismarck's goals, namely a state in which the Emperor, the aristocracy, the chancellor, and a selected group from the upper-class should be in charge of political affairs.
 Bismarck passed a series of laws or social securities (Sozialgesetze) for the working class's profit to prevent the socialist's increasing power.
 These achievements that had a substantial impact on daily life are still in place in today's Germany.
 The Sozialgesetze included health and disability insurance for the working force and a pension as well as a dependent's pension.
-His contentions with Catholics became known as the culture struggle (Kulturkampf) and resulted in the separation of religion and government.
+His contentions with Catholics became known as the Kulturkampf, which aimed to limit the Catholic Church's political and social influence in Germany and resulted in the separation of religion and government.

 1901 |